Run: Whisper Cove, Book 1

 From the moment I made that promise, until the last customer was out the door early the next morning, I thought only about keeping my vow to her.

-Lighthouse Point: Whisper Cove, Book 4
+Fight: Whisper Cove, Book 4

 Even if I could have told Daniel about seeing Missy, I wouldn't have.
 Nothing could have made me ruin the joy that filled the house.
 I had everything I ever wanted.
 Daniel and Fin had everything they wanted.
 We’d all waited so long to be happy.
 How could I rock the boat?